1080 Baiting Program

 Council can also provide 1080 baits to rural landholders outside of the baiting program dates if the landholder can demonstrate a 'justifiable need'.

-Landholders can apply directly to Queensland Health for a 1080 Permit allowing landholders to purchase and store premanufactured baits and Canid Pest Ejectors without the need to contact Council.
+Landholders can apply directly to Queensland Health for a General Approval allowing landholders to purchase and store premanufactured baits and Canid Pest Ejectors without the need to contact Council.

 If you suspect your domestic animal has had contact with 1080, contact a vet immediately.

 For further information on Rockhampton Regional Council's 1080 Baiting Program and how to become involved, please contact Council's Pest Management Unit on (07) 4932 9000 or 1300 22 55 77.